| Title: | Construct Parsers for Structured Text Files |

 literal(a)(x): satisfy(F(y): y==a)(x)

-declarator in R. So, we have an
+where F is equivalent to the function declarator in R. So, we have an

-anonymous function in the argument of satisfy
+anonymous function in the argument of satisfy.

-matches a string using a function and returns a desired object
+match_s matches a string using a function and returns a desired object

 type.